-Aberystwyth University’s Department of Geography and Earth Sciences is one of the most established and experienced departments of its kind, and offers you an opportunity to study human geography in one of the most picturesque locations in Europe.
-Situated on the coast of Cardigan Bay and surrounded by a great diversity of beautiful environments, including marine, moorland, mountain and grassland, the Department of Geography and Earth Sciences is uniquely placed to make the most of the stunning landscapes that surround it, providing you with a fabulous variety of fieldwork and recreational opportunities.
-This three year Bachelor of Arts honours degree in Human Geography will equip you with the skills, abilities and expertise to face and engage with the challenges facing society today.
-You will study in a University that is ranked top 4 in the UK and 1st in Wales for student satisfaction (NSS, 2016).
-As a large dynamic Geography community we are able to offer you an extremely broad range of geographical specialisms, opportunities and facilities; River catchment processes; Glaciology; Biogeography; Quaternary Environmental change; Current trends in Geohazards; Urban sustainability; Regional Development; Political and Cultural geography; Fieldwork opportunities in New Zealand, Crete, New York, and Ireland.
+Aberystwyth University’s Department of Geography and Earth Sciences is the most established and experienced department of its kind.
+Aberystwyth University offers you the unique opportunity to study geography in one of the most picturesque locations in Europe.
+Set on the coast of Cardigan Bay and surrounded by a great diversity of beautiful environments, including marine, moorland, mountain and grassland, the Department of Geography and Earth Sciences is uniquely placed to make the most of the stunning landscapes that surround it, providing you with a fabulous variety of fieldwork and recreational opportunities.
+This exciting, rewarding subject will allow you to explore the nature and impact of cultural, social, economic and political processes from the local to the global scale.
+You will have the opportunity to further develop your geographical skills and knowledge and extend your studies for a further year without having to specialise in a single area of geographical inquiry.This MArts course is rather advantageous as you can apply for a four-year student loan for the whole course, rather than trying to separately fund a Masters course following your first degree.
+Students on this course will have fieldwork opportunities in New Zealand, Crete, New York, and Ireland.
 We offer our students travel awards available each year to fund your own adventures (up to £400).
-You will learn and benefit from our modern facilities with the latest technology to enhance learning and our fully stocked laboratories with an array of analytical instruments e.g. mass spectrometers and core scanners of which can be used for fieldwork and independent study.
+You will benefit and learn in modern facilities with the latest technology to enhance learning and fully stocked laboratories with an array of analytical instruments e.g. mass spectrometers and core scanners of which can be used for fieldwork and independent study.
 Employability is embedded within all courses provided by us.
 Our degrees provide a solid foundation for a vast array of careers across a range of sectors.
-In a rapidly shifting global economy, our graduates are adaptable and able to draw on a range of transferable skills, ensuring that they are always in demand.The skill sets include: Enhanced mathematical and computational skills; Effective problem solving and creative thinking skills; Information technology skills; Ability to work independently and as part of a team; Time-management, organisational skills; Communication skills both written and oral; Self-motivation and self-reliance.
+In a rapidly shifting global economy, our graduates are adaptable and able to draw on a range of transferable skills, ensuring that they are always in demand.The skill sets include: + Enhanced mathematical and computational skills; + Effective problem solving and creative thinking skills; + Information technology skills; + Ability to work independently and as part of a team; + Time-management, organisational skills; + Communication skills both written and oral; + Self-motivation and self-reliance.
 Our graduates have, for example, found employment as environmental consultants, planners, civil servants, surveyors, and in education to name a few.